 The Kindergarten is full of energy, wonder, and excitement.
 Students are invited to explore, to take risks, and to share in a love of learning.
 We focus on supporting the whole child and nurture each individual’s emotional, cognitive, physical, and social growth in a warm, structured, engaging, and joyful environment.
-Peck’s six core values (respect, loyalty, perseverance, empathy, responsibility, and honesty) are infused throughout the day, as Kindergarteners learn how to be good friends and to model consideration of others.
+Peck’s core values (respect, responsibility, care, gratitude, and courage) are infused throughout the day, as Kindergarteners learn how to be good friends and to model consideration of others.

 LANGUAGE ARTS & READING

-At the center of our work is a commitment to nurturing a lifelong love of reading is central to everything that we do.
-A print rich environment provides abundant opportunities for students to engage with the written word.
-Activities that promote multi-sensory phonemic awareness are an integral part of the program.
-The phonics-based curriculum, in which sound symbol relationships are introduced and reinforced, is taught through a variety of multi-sensory activities.
-Students concentrate on hearing the sound, saying the sound, and writing the sound.
-The phonics program focuses on short vowel sounds, long vowel sounds, and sight words.
+At the center of our work is a commitment to nurturing a lifelong love of reading.
+In Kindergarten, students are exposed to a print-rich environment that provides abundant opportunities for young learners to engage with the written word.
+The Orton Gillingham phonics-based curriculum, in which sound-symbol relationships are introduced and reinforced, is taught through various multi-sensory activities.
+The phonics program focuses on short vowel sounds and sight words.
 Long vowels are introduced using “silent e.”
-Students join flexible and differentiated reading groups, reading a wide variety of fiction, nonfiction, and poetry passages through our author study program.
-Small reading groups give us the opportunity and flexibility to provide personal enrichment for each child and develop comprehension skills.
+Students join flexible and differentiated reading groups, exploring a wide variety of fiction, nonfiction, and poetry.
+Small guided reading groups give us the opportunity and flexibility to provide personal enrichment for each child and to develop comprehension skills.
 This balanced reading approach fosters growth at an individual pace.

 Developing fine motor skills is an essential part of the Kindergarten program.
-The D'Nealian handwriting program is used to help students develop their letter formation, laying the groundwork for cursive penmanship in Second Grade.
+The D'Nealian handwriting program and Orton Gillingham program are used to help students develop their letter formation, laying the groundwork for cursive penmanship in Second Grade.
 Many opportunities are provided for kindergarteners to express themselves through writing.
 Students write in journals and complete writing activities/tasks related to various units of study.
 Students practice and reinforce their fine motor skills through a variety of multisensory activities.

-The Kindergarten is divided into three small, heterogeneous math groups, which allows for flexible and differentiated teaching.
+Kindergarten math is taught for 45 minutes every day.
 Concepts are introduced, reinforced, and enriched through concrete, pictorial, and abstract thinking.
-Students focus on building number sense, decomposing numbers, and problem solving throughout the year.
+Students focus on building number sense, decomposing numbers, and problem-solving throughout the year.
 These concepts enable students to learn through hands-on activities, cooperation, and collaboration.
 Small guided group instruction allows teachers to meet individual needs and differentiate lessons.
 Weekly homework portfolios encourage family participation and challenge students with authentic tasks and activities.

-Kindergarten Spanish provides a robust learning experience, at a time when young minds are particularly geared toward language acquisition.
-Classes meet three times per week, including a lunch where students use Spanish to express their needs and feelings.
-The Kindergarten curriculum is conversational and immersive, and each student is encouraged to engage in songs, games, and the repetition of expressions and vocabulary, the Kindergarten curriculum offers a compelling and fun language environment that helps develop confidence in all students.
-By the end of the school year, all basic directions are in Spanish and students are expected to respond in kind.
-The cultural aspects of the Spanish program are also woven into the curriculum as every lower school student “travels” to three different Spanish-speaking countries during the course of the year, immersing themselves in the nuances, richness, and wonders of different cultures.
+Kindergarten Spanish provides a robust learning experience at a time when young minds are particularly geared toward language acquisition.
+Classes meet three times per week, including a special program called Vamos a Comer, where students practice using conversational Spanish during lunch.
+With engaging stories, songs, games, and repetition of expressions and vocabulary, the Kindergarten curriculum offers a compelling and fun language environment that helps develop confidence in all students.
+By the end of the school year, all basic directions are given in Spanish, and students are expected to respond in kind.
+The cultural aspects of the Spanish program are also woven into the curriculum, as every lower school student “travels” to three different Spanish-speaking countries during the course of the year, immersing themselves in the nuances, richness, and wonders of different cultures.

-Kindergartners are introduced to the basic elements of art in conjunction with notable artists.
-The development of fine motor skills is continually stressed, as each child begins to learn the language of art and how it applies to the creative process.
+Kindergarten students are introduced to the basic elements of art in conjunction with notable artists.
+The development of fine motor skills is continually stressed as each child begins to learn the language of art and how it applies to the creative process.
 Overlap, use of a horizon line, simple perspective, composition, and color theory are introduced.

-Children in Kindergarten develop basic motor and spacial skills, as well as sport-specific skills and strategies.
+Children in Kindergarten develop basic motor and spatial skills, as well as sport-specific skills and strategies.
 Students learn through a verbal and visual introduction, followed by small and large group activities and games.
 Learning good sportsmanship, playing fairly, and developing good character traits are major components of the program.

 Kindergarten students visit the library once a week.
 They learn to understand the basic role of the library, how to locate and select books, and the excitement of choosing something to read.
 Students also experience the responsibility of borrowing, taking care of, and returning a library book.
-Students are introduced to the role of authors and illustrator in the creation of books and complete an in-depth look at Caldecott winning books.
+Students are introduced to the role of authors and illustrators in the creation of books and complete an in-depth look at Caldecott-winning books.